Horatio Gates Spafford Sr.: Spafford’s Gazetteers

 Gazetteers are, essentially, geographic dictionaries.
 They list places, with descriptions, in a certain region, and usually include maps.

 After he completed his geography book, Spafford began work on his first gazetteer of New York State.
-He had letters of support; so, he believed he could afford the project.
-For example, Governor Daniel D. Thompkins assured him of “reasonable access” to state papers and documents; and Chancellor Robert R. Livingston offered him discounts if he rode on steamboats for his research trips.
+He had letters of support, so Spafford believed that he could afford the project.
+For example, Governor Daniel D. Thompkins assured Spafford of “reasonable access” to state papers and documents; and Chancellor Robert R. Livingston offered him discounts if he rode on steamboats for his research trips.

-He also obtained a loan of $3000 from New York State, repayable with interest after three years, based on legislation passed in 1811.
-He published his book with time to spare, in 1813.
+Spafford also obtained a loan of $3000 from New York State, repayable with interest after three years, based on legislation passed in 1811.
+He published his book with time to spare in 1813.
 However, when a middleman involved with the state loan went bankrupt, Spafford was held liable and left in debt.
-Over years spent sending agents to remote counties for data, and paying postage to write to over 1000 local contacts, Spafford had spent over $7000.
+Over years spent sending agents to remote counties for data and paying postage to write to over 1000 local contacts, Spafford had spent over $7000.

-His completed book had these three sections:
+Spafford's completed book had these three sections: